Great-Sun-Group/credex-core/docs/deploy/connectors_workflow.md

 ### 2. Shared Resources Submodule

 Located at `terraform/modules/connectors/shared_resources/`, this submodule is responsible for creating all the actual AWS resources.
-It includes:

-- VPC
-- Public and private subnets
-- Internet Gateway
-- NAT Gateway
-- Route tables
-- Security groups (ALB, ECS tasks, Neo4j)
-- Key pair
-- Application Load Balancer
-- Target group
-- ACM certificate
-- ALB listener

-The main module controls which resources are created by passing boolean variables (e.g., `create_vpc`, `create_subnets`, etc.) to the shared resources submodule.
-This allows for selective creation of resources based on the `component` input in the GitHub Actions workflow.

 ## Infrastructure Components